Gotham Girls: Flash animation series

 Gotham Girls is one of the few series of Flash animations made by a professional publisher of mainstream cartoons, and features professional voice-acting by the same actresses and actors as those who voiced the television series.
 Its use of Flash (and also vector graphics) enables the animation to appear undistorted and unpixellated at any resolution.
 However, the episodes do not tend to show the Symbols (the pieces used to create the flash) outside of the intended viewing area.
 For example, in Season 1 Episode 1 while the light beam on Harley continues off screen, her body is only drawn for the dimensions of the intended viewing area.

 Each episode features a mini-game or puzzle which can be played while the clip downloads, as well as an interactive feature which allows viewers to help a character make a certain decision.

 Other features of the website include downloadable trailers, screensavers, desktop backgrounds, internet chat buddy icons, as well as biographies of the characters, and an online version of the classic game Othello (aka Reversi) featuring the Gotham Girls.
 The screensavers, desktop backgrounds and internet chat buddy icon sites, however, no longer work, and simply redirect to the Warner Bros. website, as the Gotham Girls website also does.

 The series lasted for three seasons (10 episodes each), with each episode released month-by-month.
 While the first two seasons featured primarily comedic episodes, the third season attempted to make the show more serious.
 These episodes linked directly to Batman & Mr. Freeze: SubZero.
 Dropping the magician Zatanna from its lineup and adding a host of new characters to the cast, including Detective Renee Montoya, each episode from this series tied into the next, forming a collective half-hour whodunit.
 The storyline also dealt with issues not seen since Batman: The Animated Series, such as the corruption of the Gotham City Police Department, Poison Ivy's environmental crusade and Commissioner Gordon's wavering faith in costumed superheroes.
 The series takes place in the DC animated universe.

 The series finale "Cold Hands, Cold Heart" aired in 2002, wrapping up the mystery and ending the website.
-The final episode was dedicated to the memory of Hilary J. Bader, script writer for numerous DC Animated series, and who had died in 2002 of cancer.
+The final episode was dedicated to the memory of Hilary J. Bader, script writer for numerous DC Animated series, and who had died in November 7, 2002, of breast cancer.

 GothamGirls.com is no longer online, but the individual .swf files were still accessible until mid-2015.
-There is also a theory that when Dora fell into the chemicals, she turned into Killer Frost, They also have numerous similarities like the voice actor Jennifer Hale voiced both of them, but this is highly unlikely.